LiaScript/liascript.github.com/content/english/blog/030_fischbestimmer.md

 author: André Dietrich
 image: "/images/post/fischbestimmer.jpg"
 categories:
-    - Examples
+    - Case Study
 tags:
-    - LiaScript
-    - Biology
-    - Books
+    - Science
-    - Inspiration
+    - Interactive
-    - YouTube
+    - Video

 description: This is an experiment of porting the FISHIDENTIFIER from the Deutsches Meeresmuseeum Stralsund to LiaScript.
 ---